Is Coffee Good for You? The Pros and Cons of Caffeine Consumption

 4. May Reduce Bone Density & Interfere with Ossification

 Can coffee reduce bone density?
-There are some observational studies showing an association between low calcium absorption and high caffeine intake.
+Some observational studies are showing an association between low calcium absorption and high caffeine intake.
 Most of these are significant in people who consume less calcium than optimal.
 (48)

 Another meta-analysis showed a 3.5% higher fracture risk for each cup of coffee, so the higher the intake the higher the fracture risk was, especially for women.
-However, there are many other factors that could impact the results, such as low calcium intake in some coffee drinkers.
+However, many other factors could impact the results, such as low calcium intake in some coffee drinkers.
 (49)

 Extra Research: Coffee and bone density